iorodeo/mct_docs/rand_sync_hardware.rst

 Installation/Upgrade
 ====================

-Note, the initial MCT system did not include the random synchronization hardware.
+Note, the initial MCT system design did not include the random synchronization hardware.
 In order to make use of this this system the MCT software and configuration needs to be upgraded and the random synchronization hardware needs to be installed.